BlackBeltTechnology/pandino/README.md

 }
 ```

-The `Bundle-SymbolicName` property should be considered the same as the `name` property in a `package.json` file.
+The `Bundle-SymbolicName` property should be considered to be similar to the `name` property in a `package.json` file.

 The `Bundle-SymbolicName` and `Bundle-Version` properties together serve as "composite keys" (make the bundle uniquely
 identifiable)!